RomiGilat/EJCR_ECEN360_FinalProject/README.md

 verifying our predictions and providing visual representations of expected data behavior.

-We chose to exclude debt-to-income ratio, number of delinquencies, and public records because they showed little correlation with loan approval.
-The Lasso regression of these variables showed "0" correlation when compared, indicating no relationship between the predicted data and the given variables.
-This was further evidenced by the nonsensical scatter plots in the Naive Bayes analysis, which lacked patterns or logic.
-In Logistic Regression, these variables were excluded from the final prediction due to their incorrect correlation.
-Lastly, the scatter plots in KNN analysis lacked direction, often clustering data points at the bottom of the graph or showing a lack of structure, leading to their removal from the final dataset.
-Compared to properly correlated data, which exhibited either positive or negative correlations, this stark difference indicated that these data points should not be used for predictions.
-This lack of correlation is further illustrated in the "Correlation Between
+We chose to exclude debt-to-income ratio, number of delinquencies, and public records because they the Lasso regression of these variables returned 0, indicating no relationship between the predicted data and the given variables.
+This was further evidenced by the lack of a distinguishable pattern in the scatter plots in the Naive Bayes analysis.
+Therefore, these values were not included in our predictive analysis.
-Different Loan Variables" graph in the Jupyter notebook.